stantona/stantona.github.com/source/_posts/2012-12-12-a-tale-of-two-object-models-javascript-and-ruby.markdown

 ---

-This past year I've been developing a web application with Ruby on Rails and javascript, and although javascript is not a new language for me, I've had an amazing time learning Ruby and it's powerful metaprogramming capabilities.
+This past year I've been developing a web application with Ruby on Rails and javascript, and although javascript is not a new language for me, I've had an amazing time learning Ruby and its powerful metaprogramming capabilities.
 As I regularly switch between the two languages (as you do buidling web applications) I've recently found myself comparing the two object models.
 I thought I would give my own personal take on the object models of both languages, cementing the fundamental differences while demonstrating the similarities